Date of Publishing: February 11, 2020

 New York City Fair Workweek Law

-To wrap things up, New York City has its own slew of regulations pertaining to fast food workers in its Fair Workweek Law.
+To wrap things up, New York City has a slew of regulations about fast food workers in its Fair Workweek Law.
 Here are the basics you’ll need to abide by:

-Prioritizing Existing Workers: As shifts open up or become available, you must offer them to existing employees before hiring new employees to fill them.
-This makes overtime costs even more of a reality, since you legally need to prioritize workers already on your payroll for these shifts.
+- Prioritizing Existing Workers: As shifts open up or become available, you must offer them to current or laid-off employees before hiring new employees.
+This law makes overtime costs a real consideration, since you legally need to prioritize workers already on your restaurant’s payroll for these shifts.

-Fees for Schedule Changes: Any employer-mandated addition, swap, or reduction to shifts within the two-week time frame is subject to provide premium pay (outlined in the image below) to the employee.
+- Fees for Schedule Changes: Any employer-mandated addition, swap, or reduction to shifts within two weeks is subject to provide premium pay (outlined in the image below) to the employee.

 Employers do not have to pay this premium fee if: